mciobanu/GDriveTimeManager/README.md

-# Google Drive Time Manager
+# Google Drive™ Time Manager

-The main purpose of this is to set the changed time for Google Drive folders such that their "modified" time as shown on the site reflects the latest time a file within that folder was changed, looking recursively at all the files.
+The main purpose of this is to set the changed time for Google Drive™ folders such that their "modified" time as shown on the site reflects the latest time a file within that folder was changed, looking recursively at all the files.
 If a folder is empty, its time will be set to January 1st 1970, 12:00 UTC.